Mutual Funds Basics

 - Performance fees: extra charges if the fund beats a benchmark (more common in specialised strategies).

-Many investors now prefer no-load funds and low-fee index-style products, because costs are one of the few things you can control.
+Many investors now prefer no-load funds and low-fee index-style products, because costs are one of the few things you can directly control.
+When comparing mutual funds, always check both the MER and any sales charges or account-level fees that might apply.

 Active vs. index (passive) mutual funds